-Insurance & Planning
+Insurance & Estate Planning

 Why do we put off buying life insurance?
 Is it because it’s complicated, we’ve heard bad experiences about it, we don’t know which type to buy, or how much we need?
 Believe it or not, for some people it is simply because they don’t want to go to the doctor or have their blood drawn.
 Even though that may sound silly, but it only takes one excuse to keep you from doing what you should.
 Fortunately the industry offers a product known as no physical life insurance.
-By not requiring a physical, you can just buy the life insurance online or over the phone without any medical intervention at … [Read more...] about Why No Physical Life Insurance Might Be Right for You
+By not requiring a physical, you can just buy the life insurance online or over the phone without any medical intervention at all.
+How No Physical Life Insurance May Benefit Your Situation: If you haven’t been told you enough already, by simply being an adult with a … [Read more...] about Why No Physical Life Insurance Might Be Right for You